 Introducing: Arc’teryx Proton LT Hoody

-The Proton Hoody is part of Arc’teryx’s Proton range, designed for climbing and high-output activities.
-These products are air-permeable and insulating mid-layers with a toughened and weather-resistant outer.
-The Arc’teryx Atom Hoody is a very similar model with higher breathability and less abrasion resistance.
-The Proton Men’s Jacket range used to include the Proton Hoody (Base), Heavyweight (Winter), Hybrid (ski-focused) and Lightweight/LT Hoody (Summer & Spring) variants.
 However, they streamlined by combining the Base & LT into 1 jacket to create the Proton Hoody.
 The Proton is ideal as a versatile high-performance jacket for varying conditions and activities.
-Since purchasing it in 2022, this jacket serves as my go-to outer layer when hiking, climbing or trekking or as a mid-layer when the weather is near freezing under a down-jacket or waterproof hardshell.
-Unsurprisingly, the Proton features in both of my Ultimate Trekking and Hiking Packing Lists.
+Since purchasing it in 2022, this Arc’teryx Proton LT serves as my go-to outer layer when hiking, climbing or trekking or as a mid-layer when the weather is near freezing under a down jacket or waterproof hardshell.
+Unsurprisingly, the Arc’teryx Proton LT features in both of my Ultimate Trekking and Hiking Packing Lists.

-Update– Arc’teryx have replaced the LT with the SL (Superlight), but the technical details and design are very similar.
+Update: Arc’teryx have replaced the LT with the SL (Superlight), but the technical details and design are very similar.
+The Proton Hoody is still more insulated and warmer, which is comparable to the Arc’teryx Atom Hoody.

 Tip: Use the Arc’teryx Jacket Finder to help narrow down the options!

-Arc’teryx Proton LT Hoody
+Proton LT Key Specs

-Key Features
+Arc’teryx Proton LT: Key Features

 - Coreloft Compact Synthetic Insulation – reliable thermal performance